"We are Gluten and Grain Free."

 After the surgery my doctor recommended I eat toast as my incision was healing.
 That didn't work out so well!
 I now know that I cannot digest gluten.
 I was very sick and lost about 30 pounds.
 Eating was a terrifying event, and I would just stand in front of the refrigerator and cry.
 I was actually afraid to eat!!!
 That was not fun!

-My self education was growing in leaps and bounds.
+My self-education from a Biologist (Microbiology specialization) to Food Scientist was growing in leaps and bounds.
 I read everything I could get my hands on.
 I was desperate to figure out how to eat and not get sick.
 It was in 2004 that I found the natural doctor that helped me figure it all out.
 He was able help my family as well.

 My sister, who was studying to be a natural nutritionist also helped this along.
 She suspected food being our problem.
 She encouraged me to go to a natural doctor to get testing done.
 He was the one that told me glutens were NOT my friends.

-Going gluten free has been an adventure.
+Going gluten was an adventure.
 Going grain free has been an eye-opener.
-We've also cut refined sugars out.
-The result is that I can think clearer and make better decisions.
+We've also cut the rest of the grasses-genus (corn, rice and sugarcane) out.
+The result is that I think so clearly and make better decisions.